FLAME OUT

 Safety first: Allow the grill to cool before cleaning the burn pot or handling pellets.

-• Step 2 – Clean burn pot: Remove grates and heat baffle.
+• Step 2 – Clean burn pot: Remove grates and the heat baffle.
 Vacuum all ash from the burn pot and ensure air holes are clear.
 Excess ash can smother the flame.

 • Step 3 – Inspect pellets: Examine pellets for signs of moisture (swelling, crumbling, sawdust).
 Discard any damp pellets and clean out the hopper and auger tube.